sidney-eliot/3d-artists-handbook/content/hair.md

 ## Good Software for Making Hair
 - **[Hair Strand Designer](https://www.artstation.com/marketplace/p/j7PY/hair-strand-designer-v1-68-2-full-perpetual-license-free-demo-and-sample-set)** is a great software for creating high quality realistic hair cards quickly.
 But less useful for stylized anime hair, for example.

-- **Blender** is a S-Tier tool for creating hair of any style, since the 3.3 update
+- **Blender** is an S-Tier tool for creating hair of any style, since the 3.3 update

 - **XGen** is a **Maya** hair engine, good for making particle hair